Welcome to Fort Dalles and the Anderson House

 Fort Dalles Museum, in The Dalles, Oregon, is housed in the former Surgeon’s Quarters; the only remaining officer’s quarters of the 1856 Fort Dalles military complex.
 One of Oregon’s oldest history museums, it first opened its doors in 1905.

 A group of civic-minded pioneer women were instrumental in saving the building at the turn of the century.
-Through an act of Congress it became the property of the Oregon Historical Society, which authorized the ladies of the “Old Fort Dalles Historical Society” to open it as a museum in 1905.
-Since the early 1950s it has operated under the management of the Wasco County/City of The Dalles Museum Commission.
+Through an act of Congress it became the property of the Oregon Historical Society as they were a recognized non-profit organization.
+OHS authorized the ladies of the “Old Fort Dalles Historical Society” to open it as a museum in 1905.